The Digital Services Act has been saved

 What is the Digital Services Act (DSA)?

 The DSA is only one piece of the European digital strategy puzzle known as “A Europe fit for the Digital Age”.
-Among digital legislative proposals such as the Digital Markets Act or the Digital Governance Act, the DSA is expected to bring forward new consumer protection rules in the online environment and provide opportunities for digital businesses.
+Among digital legislative proposals such as the Digital Markets Act or the Data Governance Act, the DSA is expected to bring forward new consumer protection rules in the online environment and provide opportunities for digital businesses.
 Under the principle of "what is illegal offline should be illegal online", the new rules include a structure of accountability, ensuring that online service providers will be held responsible for their content moderation practices in the digital space.

 Regulation of digital services was overdue as the last effort of the European Union at managing e-commerce was approximately 20 years ago.
 New rules are crucial for setting clear and fair standards for all players.
 At the forefront of the regulation, illegal content, such as counterfeited and hazardous products, will have to be removed in a timely manner by online platforms upon notice from a trusted flagger.
 Online marketplaces can be required to trace their traders under the “know your business customer” principle and any dark patterns meant to manipulate users and their online behavior are strictly prohibited.
 These are just a few of the new obligations expected to affect businesses and their accountability within the online sphere.
 For a more detailed overview, see this website of the European Commission.

 Navigating the new rules of the DSA and analyzing their future impact on digital businesses might seems like an intimidating task.
 However based on experience of recent years in dealing with the GDPR, much can be said about how to best approach dealing with the DSA and, frankly, with all upcoming legislation on digital technologies.